Partial Capacity Benefit

 Increases for qualified children and adults continue to be paid at the same rate.
 The conditions for payment of increases are the same as those that applied to your Illness Benefit or Invalidity Pension claim.

-Partial Capacity Benefit will be paid directly by Electronic Funds Transfer (EFT) into your Irish bank or building society account (not a mortgage account) or your employer’s Irish bank or building society account.
+Partial Capacity Benefit will be paid directly by Electronic Funds Transfer (EFT) into your Irish bank or building society account (not a mortgage account).
 It is taxable.

-A Medical Assessor of the Department will assess the restriction on your capacity for work.
+A Medical Assessor will assess the restriction on your capacity for work.
 This may require you to attend a medical assessment.
 You should include all appropriate medical evidence with your application.
 If you qualify for Partial Capacity Benefit, you are not required to send in medical certificates.

-You can appeal a decision of a Deciding Officer on your claim for Partial Capacity Benefit to the independent Social Welfare Appeals Office within 21 days of the date of the decision.
-In advance of an appeal you can seek a review of the decision by another Deciding Officer.
+You can appeal a decision on your claim for Partial Capacity Benefit to the independent Social Welfare Appeals Office.
+You should appeal within 21 days of getting the decision.